awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 and [4](#issue-4-should-we-add-a-prefix-to-all-cache-identifiers-in-hierarchy-keyrings-and-cachingcmms).

-Two HKeyrings WILL NOT have collisions if we append a keystore ID parameter to the identifier
+Two HKeyrings WILL NOT have collisions if we append a Key Store ID parameter to the identifier
 (per issue
 [1](#issue-1-how-to-update-the-cache-identifier-for-the-hierarchy-keyring-to-allow-a-shared-cache)).